 - New River Falls - MD

-Many times people have emailed me and said that just by hearing a cigar box guitar or seeing a photo of one of these instruments online has helped them find a new direction in life.
+Many times people have emailed me and said that just by hearing one of these guitars or seeing a photo online has helped them find a new direction in life.

-This video above is a very simple recording of a 3 string cigar box guitar.
+This video above is just a simple recording of a 3 string guitar.

 As the old saying goes, "listening is learning," so listen to the video closely.